-As an expression of our commitment to historic Christianity, INC holds to both the Apostles’ Creed and Nicene Creed as its foundational Christian beliefs.
-INC expresses these beliefs in the following statements:
+As an expression of our commitment to historic Christianity, the Centre holds to both the Apostles’ Creed and Nicene Creed as foundational Christian beliefs.
+The Centre expresses these beliefs in the following statements:

 GOD: HOLY TRINITY

 We believe in one God, eternally existing in three equally divine yet distinct Persons.
 This is commonly known as the Holy Trinity: God the Father, Jesus God the Son, and God the Holy Spirit.
 God is the Creator and Ruler over all things, perfect all loving and holy, and is therefore worthy of all glory and worship.

 Genesis 1:1, 26, Matthew 28:19, Revelation 4:8-11